 Here are the five most common pricing plans you will encounter:

-To set a realistic estimate for your budget, it’s best to use a comparison tool like Capterra to layout pricing plans and the solutions they come with.
+To set a realistic estimate for your budget, use a comparison tool like Capterra to layout pricing plans and the solutions they come with.

 It’s easy to be attracted to the LMS that has a rich lineup of features.
 But having the most features is not as important as having the right features.